Nataliya Vitrenko: Involvement with Lyndon LaRouche

 Andrew Madison, writing in Vremya Novostei, said that Vitrenko's ideological foundations were partially American in origin, because along with the Marxism she was also influenced by the ideas of Lyndon LaRouche.
 On her political website, Vitrenko says that she has very similar views to LaRouche on the sinister role of the International Monetary Fund and the dollarization of speculative capital, which she says has become a threat to humanity.
 She attended a conference in 1995 in Germany, organized by Lyndon LaRouche and Helga Zepp-LaRouche, which passed a "Memorandum of humanity" drafted by Vitrenko.

 Political positions

 Vitrenko is a member of the Eurasian Youth Union, a group led by Russian philosopher Alexandr Dugin.

 Personal life

 She is a mother of three children.
 Including Yuriy Vitrenko.
+In 2021, she accused her son Yuriy of Russophobia.